NO INJURIES WERE REPORTED BY TORNADOES THAT ROARED THROUGH NORTHWEST AND CENTRAL IOWA SUNDAY.

 Those storms generated tornadoes for more than three hours as they moved across Nebraska.
 By the time the initial storms reached Omaha, the storms still produced staright line winds over 70 mph but no tornadoes.

-The storm knocked down several farm outbuildings west of Sutton and blew debris across U.S. Highway 6, forcing officials to on line pharmacy close the highway.
+The storm knocked down several farm outbuildings west of Sutton and blew debris across U.S. Highway 6, forcing officials to close the highway.